guomics-lab/DDA-BERT/software/README.md

 Support for rescoring PSMs from existing database search results, followed by FDR control and protein inference, enabling seamless integration with different search engines or established proteomics workflows.

 > **⚠️Note**: Detailed explanations of `--fp-file-dir`, `--sage-file-dir`, and `--ap-file-dir` are provided in the Manual at https://guomics.com/software/DDA-BERT/downloads.html.
+> **⚠️Note**: Note: If --ap-file-dir is enabled, the FASTA path in the YAML file must be correctly specified.

 ##### Thermo (.raw) data
 ```shell